-QR Codes can store unique digital content that can pique the curiosity of your customers in several ways without raising your cost of marketing or changing any existing pattern of sales.
+They can store unique digital content that can pique the curiosity of your customers in several ways without increasing your marketing cost or changing any existing sales pattern.

 QR Codes capabilities in retail stores

-QR Codes or Quick Response Codes are a type of barcode that has gained great attention of late.
-The key reasons are their adaptability and flexibility to hold different types of custom-information, besides having an unusual appearance.
-You are already familiar with the traditional barcodes as you may have scanned them at your payment counter.
+QR or Quick Response Codes are a type of barcode that has gained significant attention of late.
+The key reasons are their adaptability and flexibility to hold different types of custom information, besides having an unusual appearance.
+You are already familiar with the traditional barcodes, as you may have scanned them at your payment counter.
 QR Codes are also readable but with a twist – you can scan them with smartphone cameras.

-This means with QR Codes you can engage everyone who passes right by your shop window.
-These black and white shapes can retain more content than barcodes, as much as 7000 characters.
-Apart from alphanumeric data, QR Codes can store a wide range of digital content, such as Maps, website URL, audio, video, text, PDF, and images.
+This means, with QR Codes, you can engage everyone who passes right by your shop window.
+QR codes can retain more content than barcodes, as many as 7000 characters.
+Furthermore, they can store a wide range of digital content, such as Maps, website URLs, audio, video, text, PDF, and images.

 Transform window shopping with QR Codes on shop windows – An Example

-Imagine you are a company that sells eco-friendly, affordable food packaging made out of dry leaves.
-You want to encourage users to stop using plastics and start using eco-friendly, compostable boxes.
+Suppose you run a company that sells eco-friendly, affordable food packaging made out of dry leaves.
+And, you want to encourage users to stop using plastics and use eco-friendly, compostable boxes.
 But you don’t have a website.

 Here’s what you can do:

-You can place two QR Codes on your shop window, each having a different CTA (Call-to-Action) that encourage passerby to scan them.
+You can place two QR Codes on your shop window.
+Each with a different CTA (Call-to-Action) that encourages passerby to scan them.

 QR Code #1 CTA: Scan me to find out what’s happening outside.